Skip to main content

 • An NVQ Level 2 or 3 or above/equivalent in Health and Social Care, or the intention to work towards the qualification.

-You can find out more about what being a Support Worker is like, by reading our blog on the role of a support worker.
+You can find out more about what being a Support Worker is like by heading to our page on the role of a support worker.

-If you want to find out what career progression is like with Lifeways, read our blog where Kent Area Manager Tamara Okei-Achamba shares her nine-year story of her career progression and how the support from her managers got her to where she is today.
+If you want to find out what career progression is like with Lifeways, read Catherine’s Story, where she shares her career progression and how the support from her managers at Lifeways got her to where she is today.

 Why choose a career in supported living?